w3f/Grants-Program/applications/Cyborg.md

 ### Work Verification System

-For this grant application we are developing a decentralized task verification mechnaism to incorporate a on chain validation system for a containered tasks executed in an offchain environment.
-The main componenets will include the Cyborg appchain that will be deployed on Tanssi's Dancebox testnet, the client interface (K3s worker system), An Oracle and a testing suite.
+For this grant application, we are developing a decentralized task verification mechanism to incorporate an on-chain validation system for containerized tasks executed in an off-chain environment.
+The main components will include the Cyborg AppChain, which will be deployed on Tanssi's Dancebox testnet, the client interface (K3s worker system), an Oracle, and a testing suite.

-The objective is to upload a docker container along with a publicly available dataset such as IPFS and execute the container over the IPFS dataset inside one of the nodes of the k3s cluster, the executed compuation result will be pushed to the oracle which will feed to the Cyborg substrate chain, Now the verification pallet will initiate task execution on another connected cluster to reverify the result.
-If the initial result and verified result are the same the chain will approve the computation and add it to the block.
+The objective is to upload a Docker container along with a publicly available dataset such as IPFS and execute the container over the IPFS dataset inside one of the nodes of the K3s cluster.
+The executed computation result will be pushed to the Oracle, which will then feed it to the Cyborg substrate chain.
+Subsequently, the verification pallet will initiate task execution on another connected cluster to reverify the result.
+If the initial result and verified result are the same, the chain will approve the computation and add it to the block.

 ### Ecosystem Fit